LiamMcElhaney122/Grizzly/README.md

-# Husky ML
+# Grizzly ML
-Husky ML is a C# machine learning library under development.
+Grizzly ML is a C# machine learning library under development.
 The goal is to have robust framework for creating machine learning models in a compiled language!

 It relies on Microsoft dataframes package to load data.